Dobatymo/data-algos/data-structures-and-algorithms.md

 - uses method: 'dynamic programming'
 - solves 'Shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
 - variant implementation with 'Fibonacci heap' runs in O(e * v*log v) where e and v are the number of edges and vertices resp.
-- implemented in: 'Python scipy.sparse.csgraph.shortest_path(method='D')'
+- implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="D")', 'boost::graph::dijkstra_shortest_paths'
 - Fibonacci implementation is the asymptotically the fastest known single-source shortest-path algorithm for arbitrary directed graphs with unbounded non-negative weights.
 - input: 'Directed graph with non-negative weights'